learn-co-students/SENG-LIVE-062821/Phase-1/01-functions/ReadMeStudent.md

 ## Higher-order Functions
 Functions that accept other functions as arguments and/or return a function are Higher-Order functions

+## Callbacks
+Functions that are passed to other functions as arguments

 ## Context
  - global: Code that's not inside any functions.